 “I saw him glaring at me,” said Sachs.
 “I thought, ‘Oh, he hates me.’
 And then I realized, no, that’s his normal face.
 I don’t think he was looking at anyone.”
 (Responding via email, Golan said he did not remember Sachs as it had been many years).

 Originally called “Judgement,” “Hitz” was shot in 1988 but not released until 1992, and only on home video, at that (it’s still not available on DVD).
-It may not ever have seen the light of day if not for the success of “Boyz n the Hood,” which also featured Cuba Gooding, Jr., albeit in a far more prominent role.
-(The actor has only a few lines of dialogue here).
+It may never have seen the light of day if not for the success of “Boyz n the Hood,” which also featured Cuba Gooding, Jr., albeit in a far more prominent role.
+(The actor has only a few lines here).

 Like several of Sachs’ earlier films, “Hitz” was meant to be a surrealist comedy, a satire on the justice system influenced by some of his bizarre personal interactions with juvenile court judges.